Harlem on My Mind protest: Harlem on My Mind

-When The Met mounted its special exhibition “Harlem on My Mind”: The Cultural Capital of Black America, 1900–1968, in 1969, the Museum was preparing for its one hundredth anniversary.
+When The Met mounted its special exhibition "Harlem on My Mind": The Cultural Capital of Black America, 1900–1968, in 1969, the Museum was preparing for its one hundredth anniversary.
 It was part of a suite of programming that Director Thomas Hoving had launched to celebrate the landmark year.
-A press release in 1967 announced the ambition to present Harlem’s “achievements and contribution into American life and to the City.”
+A press release in 1967 announced the ambition to present Harlem's "achievements and contribution into American life and to the City."
 Thomas Hoving had planned a three-month long multimedia exhibition called Harlem on My Mind intended to highlight the history of Harlem since 1900.
 The exhibition consisted of floor-to-ceiling introductory photomurals, and then photographs of various sizes depicting life in Harlem, but no artwork by Black artists.
-The accompanying catalog included a term paper written by Harlem resident and recent graduate of Theodore Roosevelt High School (New York City) Candice Van Ellison containing copious anti-semitic and anti-Irish slurs, and was subsequently pulled from publication by Hoving.
+The accompanying catalog included a term paper written by Harlem resident and recent graduate of Theodore Roosevelt High School (New York City) Candice Van Ellison containing copious antisemitic and anti-Irish slurs, and was subsequently pulled from publication by Hoving.
 Portions of the essay can be found quoted within Bridget R. Cooks' 2011 work Exhibiting Blackness: African Americans and the American Art Museum (University of Massachusetts Press).
 The exhibition was also an attempt to respond to the Civil Rights movement, which had reached a fever pitch with the assassination of Martin Luther King, Jr. and the Civil Rights Act of 1968.
 It was a contentious moment, and there were signs of controversy long before the show opened to the public.
 As early as a year in advance of the opening, various committee members and prominent Black artists withdrew their support for the exhibition.
 One of the central complaints was the exclusion of work by Black artists, such as Romare Bearden, Faith Ringgold, and Jacob Lawrence—all of whom were living in Harlem at the time.